drug-design/course/docs/chapters/molecular-similarity.md

 ### Molecular Similarity: Models of ADME/Tox Predictions
 *[ADME]: Absorption, Distribution, Metabolism, Excretion

-Besides bioactivity, pharmaceutical compounds also have other criteria to fulfill, such as being non-toxic to the body.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/molecular-similarity-models-admetox-predictions-0ba8a28e'><i class='fa fa-play' aria-hidden='true'></i></button>Besides bioactivity, pharmaceutical compounds also have other criteria to fulfill, such as being non-toxic to the body.
 Often many of these additional criteria are referred to as "ADME/Tox" properties, which are explained below.
 A=Absorption.
 How well is the compound absorbed (=able to enter the bloodstream) if taken orally?
 D=Distribution.
 Is the compound enriched in undesired 'compartments' of the body or does it reach the relevant parts of the body?
 M=Metabolism.
 Is the compound converted in the body, and if, to which metabolites and how fast?
 E=Excretion.
 For how long does the compound remain in the body and which routes does it take to leave it?
 Tox=Toxicity.
 Is this compound toxic, meaning that it has other bioactivities besides the desired one?
 *[ADME]: Absorption, Distribution, Metabolism, Excretion

 ![](https://media.drugdesign.org/course/molecular-similarity/admetox1.png){: loading=lazy }
 #### 'A' - Absorption: Does a Drug Work Orally?

-Absorption in the gut is achieved via different mechanisms, including passive diffusion and active transport.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/--absorption-does-drug-work-orally-c95c0750'><i class='fa fa-play' aria-hidden='true'></i></button>Absorption in the gut is achieved via different mechanisms, including passive diffusion and active transport.
 Still, most often passive transport occurs and for this simple case a good correlation for example with the molecular weight or the size of the compound can be established, based on the molecular similarity principle.

 ![](https://media.drugdesign.org/course/molecular-similarity/a_model.png){: loading=lazy }
 #### 'D' - Distribution: Where Does the Drug Go in the Body?

-Distribution of compounds can be modeled using a "compartment-system" of the body, representing bloodstream, fatty tissue compartment, water compartment etc. Based on the assumption that similar molecules show similar distribution in tissues, distribution models can be built.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/d---distribution-where-does-drug-go-body-8c02eec1'><i class='fa fa-play' aria-hidden='true'></i></button>Distribution of compounds can be modeled using a "compartment-system" of the body, representing bloodstream, fatty tissue compartment, water compartment etc. Based on the assumption that similar molecules show similar distribution in tissues, distribution models can be built.
 One property of relevance here is logP, which is logical since it defines the likelihood that a given compound is able to cross membranes.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/molecular-similarity/d_model.png){: loading=lazy }
 #### 'M' - Metabolism: The Drug's Fate

-Metabolism prediction can be broadly based on an understanding of underlying mechanisms or the statistical analysis of a large data base.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/m---metabolism-drugs-fate-0e2ab42e'><i class='fa fa-play' aria-hidden='true'></i></button>Metabolism prediction can be broadly based on an understanding of underlying mechanisms or the statistical analysis of a large data base.
 One recently published statistical method employs a metabolism database (the MDR Metabolite Database) to analyze the type of substructures that are most often attacked in humans or other living beings and converted to degradation products.
 The circular fingerprints employed, which determine substructural similarity (and thus the likelihood that the compound will undergo the same reaction, based on the scoring of metabolic sites) are shown below.
 *[MD]: Molecular dynamics (MD) is a computer simulation technique which follows the time evolution of a molecular system in 3D.
 Successive integration of Newtons equations of motion over time enables to obtain information about time-dependent properties of the system